 Mastiff mixes are often big, bulky and beautiful.
 Mastiffs themselves are as well loved as they are distinctive.
 This popular breed of large dog has many fans across the world, but not all Mastiff enthusiasts are obsessed with the idea of pedigrees.

 In fact, more and more dog lovers – even those with a penchant for Mastiffs – are coming round to the idea that Mastiff mixes might be the way forward.

-If you’re thinking of going down the mongrel route and just love Mastiffs, you may be left wondering what different types of Mastiff mixes there are?
+Whether you’re thinking of going down the mongrel route or just love Mastiffs.
+You may be left wondering what types of Mastiff mixes there are?
 Well, we’ll tell you!